-It is important to see a doctor first to assess the appropriate level of exercise for you, as osteoarthritis patients can easily fall and are prone to bone fractures.
+It is essential to see a doctor first to assess the appropriate level of exercise for you, as osteoarthritis patients can easily fall and are prone to bone fractures.

-See your doctor as well to help you learn new methods of doing daily activities due to limited movement or stiffness in your fingers.
+See your doctor help you learn new methods of doing daily activities due to limited movement or stiffness in your fingers.
 These alternative methods are aimed at controlling excess pressure and pain.

 If you are overweight or obese, your doctor may also encourage a change in diet.
 You may be referred to a dietitian who can help you develop healthier eating patterns to help you lose weight.
 This will increase your ability to move.

-Physical therapy can also be helpful as a person learns how to minimize pain and / or uses their affected fingers which are restricted in their range of motion due to Heberden’s node.
+Physical therapy can also be helpful as a person learns how to minimize pain and uses their affected fingers which are restricted in their range of motion due to Heberden’s node.

-Medications : The most common medications used in osteoarthritis patients are non-steroidal anti-inflammatory medications such as aspirin (Bufferin), it can help treat pain and inflammation.
+Medications: The most common medications in osteoarthritis patients are non-steroidal anti-inflammatory medications such as aspirin (Bufferin), which can help treat pain and inflammation.

 Many people take non-steroidal anti-inflammatory drugs without side effects.

-However, it is important to note that the use of chronic non-steroidal anti-inflammatory drugs can have serious side effects, it has been associated with heart failure, kidney damage, and intestinal bleeding.
+However, it is essential to note that chronic non-steroidal anti-inflammatory drugs can have serious side effects; it has been associated with heart failure, kidney damage, and intestinal bleeding.